About the course

 How school placements work

-If more than one school within a partnership is offering a subject training place, candidates will be required to express a preference at the point of application.
-If their first preference cannot be met, they may be offered an alternative place within the partnership.
+If more than one of our schools is offering a subject training place, candidates will be required to express a preference at the point of interview.
+If the first preference cannot be met, candidates may be offered an alternative place within the Alliance.
+We will discuss the best option for the most suitable placement for both the trainee and our schools.

 For an informal chat by phone or in person, please contact: Jen Jacklin, Teaching School Director on 07741 578699, 01935 811066, or email@example.com.

 Trainees have to spend 6 weeks in a second school.
 The trainee is free to choose where this is as long as it provides a complementary experience from the home school.
 This placement takes place straight after Christmas.
-The trainees then return to their home schools.
+The trainees then return to their home schools for the final term and a half.

-We work schools in and around the Taunton area.
+We work schools in and around South Somerset and North Dorset.
 The majority of our schools are 11-16 although some do have sixth forms.
 We try and ensure that all trainees have some experience of post sixteen during their course.

 GCSE Maths and English (or equivalent) grade 4 (Grade C) or above.